erupt321/ruptchat/README.md

 **Changelog**

+	__08.07.20__
+	After some testing with the archive feature I have changed the way writes are performed to not degrade performance under heavy logging situations like cleaving or alliance fights.
+	Archive textlines will buffer until the next scheduled log write.
+You can always force the log to write by either reloading the addon or using //rchat save.
+	I also updated a style format that was causing Erase's to not display properly.

 	__08.06.20__
 	Reworked many of the battle filters, and some of the other filters that can glitch out here and there with double spaces or reives Area names being misformated.
 Also